Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Contraction

 \section{Contraction}

 In this section we prove the following proposition \ref{prop:contraction}, which is the basic dynamical ingredient for the rest of the proof.
 The proof is very similar to that of Deroin-Kleptsyn \cite[paragraph 2.1]{deroinkleptsyn}.
-The idea is to discretise the holonomy by cutting the Brownian path in short pieces, and applying a simple contraction lemma \ref{lem:contraction} — a rather trivial instance of Pesin theory \cite{BarreiraPesin} —, which proves, roughly stated, that when composing maps from a given family with a common fixed point of negative upper-Lyapunov exponent, the fixed point is attracting.
+The idea is to discretise the holonomy by cutting the Brownian path in short pieces, and applying a simple contraction lemma (lemma \ref{lem:contraction}) — a rather trivial instance of Pesin theory \cite{BarreiraPesin} —, which proves, roughly stated, that when composing maps from a given family with a common fixed point of negative upper-Lyapunov exponent, the fixed point is attracting.

 Compared to the work of Deroin-Kleptsyn, the proof is slightly more complicated, because we have to take care of the (mild) non-conformality, and more importantly, to deal with the singularities.
-The idea is to sub-discretise further, with a step comparable to $\abs{\log \dist(\cdot, S)}^{-1}$, and therefore becomes smaller as one approaches a singularity, so that the holonomy remains controlled (see lemma \ref{lem:controle-hol}).
-Indeed, the contraction lemma with iteration of different maps requires a compactness-type assumption on the family of maps.
+The idea is to sub-discretise further, with a step comparable to $\abs{\log \dist(\cdot, S)}^{-1}$, which therefore becomes smaller as one approaches a singularity, so that the holonomy remains controlled (see lemma \ref{lem:controle-hol}) — indeed, the contraction lemma with iteration of different maps requires a compactness-type assumption on the family of maps.
+The key idea (originally from Deroin-Dupont-Kleptsyn \cite{DDK}) is that up to a finite number of steps, the number of maps composed will be approximately a Birkhoff sum for $\abs{\log \dist(\cdot, S)}^{-1}$, which is integrable by Nguyên's theorem (theorem \ref{thm:nguyen}), and therefore almost surely grows linearly with time.
+This implies that the subdiscretisation will not prevent contraction.